marcoverpas/PhD_Lectures_Macerata_2025/README.md

 </tr>
   </table>

 :hamburger: **Step 3: sales on the goods market**.
 Goods produced are put on sale.
-Consumer goods are sold to wage earners, while investment goods are exchanged inside the firms sector.
+Consumer goods are sold to wage earners, while investment goods are exchanged inside the firms sector (see section [A4](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025#a4_distribution_in_a_mct_model) for a thorough description).
 The money that wage earners spend in the goods market flows back to the firms.

 <table>